LaibaKhan1/LaibaKhan1/README.md

 # <img src='Me.png' height=65/>  About Me:

-- Hello🤍, my name is <a href="https://www.linkedin.com/in/laiba-khan-34833522b/" target="blank">Laiba Khan,👨‍💻</a> and I'm currently studying at Ned University, pursuing degree of Bachelor's in Computer Science.
+- Hello🤍, my name is <a href="https://www.linkedin.com/in/laiba-khan-34833522b/" target="blank">Laiba Khan,👨‍💻</a> and I'm currently studying at UIT University, pursuing degree of Bachelor's in Computer Science.
 Python🐍 is my favourite programming Language and Chisel/Scala are my favourite HDLs, and I love solving issues.
 One of the areas where I gained the most knowledge was GitHub.
 Aim to contribute to the developer community and the opensource world.
 ------
 <br>🌱 I’m currently learning Kubernetes<br>💬 Ask me about Python, RV32I & Chisel, Scala, Github and Memes<br>👨🏼‍💻 Tech Geek, always ready to learn new Technologies/Languages.<br>